raspberrypilearning/butterfly-garden/en/step_3.md

 ![Butterfly 2 sprite](images/butterfly-butterfly-2.png){:width="400px"}

-The costumes, code and settings such as the size and rotation style are copied to the new sprite.
+The costumes, code, and settings, such as the size and rotation style, are copied to the new sprite.

 --- task ---
-Click the green flag to see both butterflies move.
+Click on the green flag to see both butterflies move.

 --- /task ---

 --- task ---
-Click the red stop button above the Stage to stop the butterflies moving.
+Click on the red stop button above the Stage to stop the butterflies moving.

 ![Butterfly 2 sprite](images/butterfly-stop.png){:width="400px"}

 --- /task ---

-Now you're going to change the colour of **Butterfly 2** so you can easily tell them apart.
+Now, you will change the colour of the **Butterfly 2** sprite so that you can tell them apart easily.

 --- task ---
-Click on **Butterfly 2** under the Stage.
+Click on the **Butterfly 2** sprite below the Stage.

 ![Select butterfly 2](images/butterfly-2-under-stage.png)
 --- /task ---

 --- task ---
-Click on the Costumes tab.
+Click on the **Costumes** tab.

 ![Butterfly 2 Costumes tab](images/butterfly-costumes-2.png)

 --- /task ---

 --- task ---
-Click on the Fill (paint bucket) tool.
+Click on the **Fill** (paint bucket) tool.

 ![Butterfly 2 Costumes tab](images/butterfly-fill-tool.png)

 --- /task ---

 --- task ---
-Click on the Fill colour and change the sliders to get a colour you like.
+Click on the **Fill** colour and change the sliders to get a colour that you like.

 ![Butterfly 2 Costumes tab](images/butterfly-fill-colour.png)

 --- /task ---

 --- task ---
-Click on the green parts of the butterfly wing to fill them with your new colour.
+Click on the green parts of the butterfly's wing to fill them with your new colour.

 ![Butterfly 2 Costumes tab](images/butterfly-fill-wings.png)

 --- /task ---

-The colour of **Butterfly 2** will also change on the Stage and under the Stage.
+The colour of the **Butterfly 2** sprite will also change on the Stage and below the Stage.

 ![Butterfly 2 Costumes tab](images/butterfly-colour-changed.png)

 --- task ---
-**Butterfly 2** also has its own code.
-Make sure **Butterfly 2** is still selected below the stage and click on the Code tab.
+The **Butterfly 2** sprite also has its own code.
+Make sure that the **Butterfly 2** sprite is still selected below the Stage and click on the **Code** tab.

 --- /task ---